Constitution

 a.
 The Annual General Meeting, which is held every year, is the Society’s highest authority, and is preferably held by the end of March.

 b.
-The Annual General Meeting is convened by the committee with at least one month’s notice, directly to the members or by announcement in the press.
-Proposals to be dealt with at the Annual General Meeting must be sent to the committee no later than two weeks before the Annual General Meeting.
+The Annual General Meeting is convened by the board with at least one month’s notice, directly to the members.
+Proposals to be dealt with at the Annual General Meeting must be sent to the board no later than two weeks before the Annual General Meeting.
 A complete agenda must be available to members no later than one week before the Annual General Meeting.
 The Annual General Meeting may not deal with proposals that are not on the agenda, unless three quarters (3/4) of those present so calls for it.

 c.
-In the event of convening to the General Meeting in violation of the constitution, the General Meeting decides, respectively, during approval of the notice and approval of the agenda, whether the General Meeting has been lawfully convened and whether there are matters that cannot be dealt with.
+In the event of convening to the Annual General Meeting in violation of the constitution, the Annual General Meeting decides, respectively, during approval of the notice and approval of the agenda, whether the Annual General Meeting has been lawfully convened and whether there are matters that cannot be dealt with.

 d.
-All members of the Society have the right to participate in General Meetings.
-The General Meeting may decide that other persons and/or media may be present, or that the General Meeting is only open to members and others with the right to attend.
+All members of the Society have the right to participate in Annual General Meetings.
+The Annual General Meeting may decide that other persons and/or media may be present, or that the Annual General Meeting is only open to members and others with the right to attend.

 e.
-The General Meeting can proceed if a number of voting members that at least corresponds to the number of committee members to be elected by the Annual General Meeting, turns up.
-If the General Meeting can not proceed, a new General Meeting may be convened without a requirement for minimum participation.
+The Annual General Meeting can proceed if a number of voting members that at least corresponds to the number of board members to be elected by the Annual General Meeting, turns up.
+If the Annual General Meeting can not proceed, a new Annual General Meeting may be convened without a requirement for minimum participation.

 g.
 Minutes shall be kept for the Annual and the Special General Meeting.